 - Lectures & Publications

-ABOVE: Robert Swann at New Communities, Inc. planning meeting circa 1970
+ABOVE: Robert Swann with members of New Communities, Inc. at planning meeting circa 1970

 All of us are joint owners of a trove of hidden assets.
-These assets — natural gifts like air and water, and social creations like science and the Internet— constitute our shared inheritance— the Commons.
-They’re vital to our lives and at the heart of all economic activity.
+These assets— natural gifts like air and water, and social creations like science and the Internet— constitute our shared inheritance — the Commons.
+They’re vital to our lives and are at the heart of all economic activity.

 Reinventing the Commons Program

-Broadening the scope of the Commons, the Reinventing the Commons Program explores how shared assets such as the Internet, cultural legacy, law, and technological achievements should be treated in society, in the process discovering a new framework for understanding core institutional structures and for addressing Society's most festering problems.
+Broadening the scope of the Commons, the Schumacher Center's new Reinventing the Commons Program, under development by David Bollier, explores how shared assets such as the Internet, cultural legacy, law, and technological achievements should be treated in society, in the process discovering a new framework for understanding core institutional structures and for addressing society's most intactable problems.

 Reference Materials for